Amapola-Negra/REACT-PROJECTS-REPO/random-quotes-machine/README.md

 ## Purpose
-This app displays random quotes using REACT.It is part of the FreeCodeCamp course "Responsive Web Design Certification".
+This app displays random quotes using REACT.
+It is part of the FreeCodeCamp course "Responsive Web Design Certification".

 ## Screenshot
 <img src="RANDOM-QUOTES.png" width="400px">